eric780/journal_helper/README.md

 Run journal_helper.py for instructions

+## Getting Started
+Make sure you have pip3 for python 3 installed.
-To activate virtual environment, run `. venv/bin/activate`
+To activate virtual environment, run `. venv/bin/activate` Run `pip install -r requirements.txt` to install requirements.
+`export FLASK_APP=journal_server.py` then `python3 -m flask run` to start the server

 ## Import
 Imports txt entries into a sqlite db.
 Txt files should be formatting like the following: